-TAXATION OF NON-U.S. STOCKHOLDERS
+Taxation of Non-U.S. Stockholders

-The following is a summary of certain U.S. federal income tax consequences of the acquisition, ownership and disposition of our common stock applicable to non-U.S. stockholders of our common stock.
-For purposes of this summary, a non-U.S. stockholder is a beneficial owner of our common stock that is not a U.S. stockholder or a partnership.
+The following is a summary of certain U.S. federal income tax consequences of the acquisition, ownership and disposition of our capital stock applicable to non-U.S. stockholders of our capital stock.
+For purposes of this summary, a non-U.S. stockholder is a beneficial owner of our capital stock that is not a U.S. stockholder or an entity that is treated as a partnership for U.S. federal income tax purposes.
 The discussion is based on current law and is for general information only.
 It addresses only selective and not all aspects of U.S. federal income taxation.

-Ordinary dividends
+Ordinary Dividends